Afghanistan national football team: 2015 SAFF Championship runners-up

 This tournament marked Afghanistan's final appearance in the SAFF Championship before moving to CAFA.
 The team won all its group stage matches—beating Bangladesh 4–0, Bhutan 3–0, and Maldives 4–1.
 In the semi-final, they defeated Sri Lanka 5–0.
 The final was a rematch with India, which Afghanistan lost 2–1 after extra time.

-2019 AFC Asian Cup qualification

-Afghan supporters watching their national team play against Japan during 2018 FIFA World Cup qualification in Azadi Stadium, Tehran.

 Following the SAFF Championship, Afghanistan had a chance to qualify for the 2019 AFC Asian Cup through expanded qualifiers.
 After a second heavy loss to Japan (5–0), they needed a win over Singapore, which they secured 2–1.
 The team then played friendlies against Lebanon (lost 2–0) and Malaysia (1–1 draw).
 In February 2017, Otto Pfister was appointed as head coach.
 Afghanistan drew 1–1 with Vietnam in the qualifiers, but losses to Cambodia and Jordan ended their qualification hopes.
 In July 2018, the federation announced a friendly match against Palestine in Kabul—their first home game since 2013.